New York & Connecticut Alimony Support Lawyer

 - The causes of the divorce and marital fault — this is an important part of the analysis for a permanent alimony award

 Unlike some jurisdictions, there is a substantial amount of flexibility in Connecticut and New York regarding the amount of alimony awarded, if any.
 New York courts have less flexibility in establishing alimony and maintenance payments, relying on a specific formula to guide the payment amounts.
 In New York, there exists a Temporary Maintenance Statute which the courts are compelled to apply in determining an appropriate level of spousal maintenance and support to be received by a spouse.
-The courts may deviate from this formula considering various factors on a case-by-case approach.
+The courts may deviate from this formula, considering various factors on a case-by-case basis.

 While there are some legal differences in the laws regarding New York and Connecticut alimony, they both have two types of maintenance/support.
 These are:

-- Temporary alimony and maintenance, also called pendente-lite maintenance or alimony; this is awarded during the pendency of the divorce case.
+- Temporary alimony and maintenance, also called pendente-lite maintenance or alimony: This is awarded during the pendency of the divorce case.
 It ceases upon the execution of the final maintenance order or divorce judgment.

 - Permanent alimony and maintenance awards upon the conclusion of the case by a determination after trial or a court-approved agreement between the parties: This award ceases upon the death or remarriage of a spouse or certain contingencies such as retirement or duration.

-- Post-divorce modification of maintenance/alimony: This may occur upon substantial changes in the financial condition of either spouse, as well as other factors such as unemployment, employment, other dependents and financial change in circumstances, health and age.
+- Post-divorce modification of maintenance/alimony: This may occur upon substantial changes in the financial condition of either spouse, as well as other factors such as unemployment, employment, other dependents, and financial change in circumstances, health, and age.

 - Permanent alimony and maintenance awards upon the conclusion of the case by a determination after trial or a court-approved agreement between the parties: This award ceases upon the death or remarriage of a spouse or certain contingencies such as retirement or duration.